cs411-alawini/fa23-cs411-team015-SaveDALegends/doc/Database_Design.md

 ## Explain analyze after Adding new index on Plays(position)
 ![Alt text](images/q1_exp.png)

+As in the Medal_cnt temporary table(Subquery 1) we see that the filtering is based on the position attribute, so before adding index to the position attribure the cost for this filtering using the position attribute is 135, and once we added the index for the position attribute the cost reduced to 27.2, but the cost of filtering and joins didnt change for Player_cnt table when compared to the default case, this is expected because the position attribute is not being used  in the first subquery.

+So inorder to increase performance of the Player_Cnt table(First Subquery),we need to index on an attribute that is being used in this part of the query and doesnt already have an index, so we index the role attribute.

 ## Adding new index on Roles(role)
 ![Alt text](images/q1_roles.png)

 ## Explain analyze after Adding new index on Roles(role)
 ![Alt text](images/q1_roles_exp.png)

+As in the Player_cnt temporary table(Subquery 2) we see that the filtering is based on the role attribute, so before adding index to the position attribure the cost for this filtering using the role attribute is 380, and once we added the index for the role attribute the cost reduced to 293, but the cost of filtering and joins didnt change for Medal_cnt table when compared to the default case, this is expected because the role attribute is not being used  in the first subquery.

+As, after adding indexes on The position attribute and the role attribute, we indvidually observed cost reductions for Subqueries 1 and 2 respectively.
+So lets see if we can add indexing to both these attribues and see reduction in cost of both these subqueries.

 ## Showing indexes where both Roles(role) and Plays(position) are used
 ![Alt text](images/q1_roles.png)